 I love Vegamour.
 I’ve used their scalp serums, serums for eyebrow and eyelashes, shampoo and conditioner, even their biotin gummies!
 I love how the products smell, how they’re packaged, the fact that they’re vegan, natural and sulfate free…and their customer service is fantastic.

-Using the serum brought fuzzy white vellus hair back to my bald scalp after just a few weeks.
+Using their GRO serum brought fuzzy white vellus hair back to my bald scalp after just a few weeks.
 It didn’t progress into thicker hair – but I probably wasn’t consistent enough with its application as my partner kept sneezing whenever I’d used it!
 Vegamour isn’t cheap but in my experience, it’s pretty damn good.

 Another brand that’s helped me, yet a less natural option than the other products here.
 When I used Nioxin, I went for a large range of products: and the scalp treatment, which is recommended in conjunction with their shampoo and conditioner, helped my hair grow back.

 It’s not technically a serum – but it is a leave-in treatment that I’d recommend for thinning hair.
 Bear in mind though, Nioxin contains sulfates and parabens these days – so it might not be for everyone.
+For my top sulfate-free brands, see this post.

 I haven’t tried this serum – yet! – but I’m a massive fan of Revita.
 I love their shampoo and conditioner, which helped my hair grow without any nasty side effects.
 It’s super-affordable and again, great customer service!